 The highlight of our stay was visiting the Timpanogos Caves.
 Being at an elevation of 7000 feet, we definitely got our share of exercise with this cave.
 The hike was about 1-1/2 miles with a vertical gain of over 1000 feet.
 To make matters worse,we got to make the climb in the rain.
 The cave was very much worth the climb.
 The Timpanogos Caves were the most beautiful yet.
 There were several large formations.
 But the most spectacular ones were the smaller, crystal formations.
 Like the Crystal Cave in MO, the formations were close and personal; plus the presentation was superb.
 The Timpanogos Caves are definitely worth another visit.
 Next time I’ll bring better photo equipment.
 Our trip continued the following day.
 Of course, the weather was wonderful.

 All of this driving is beginning to get tiring.
 Our next leg was 530 miles to Denver, CO.
-Our primary focus was to visit my step-sister, Terrie.
+Our primary focus was to visit my step-sister.
 It was good that this was our longest scheduled stop.
 We used the four days to rest and relax.
 I had reached the peak of my head and chest cold.
 It may have grown into mild bronchitis.
 But now it’s tapering off nicely.
 We visited several friends in the Denver area.
 Among them was a family that we met in Alameda, CA. It had been over six years since the last time I saw them.
 We went to church with them and spent the day at their home.
-I also got to see another Coast Guard friend, John and his wife, Lynn.
-He got out of the Coast Guard in 1991, got married,and moved to Denver.
-I had not seen him since he left the Coast Guard.
+I also got to see another Coast Guard friend.
+He left the Coast Guard in 1991, got married,and moved to Denver.
 We had barbecue and visited “Redrocks,” an amphitheater that’s built into dense red rock formation.
 The acoustics must be very nice during a concert.

 The final attraction on our trip was our visit to Carlsbad Cavern.
 Carlsbad Cavern is the grand-daddy of all caverns.
 Surprisingly, the vast majority of the cave is no longer growing.
 However, the formations are still extremely impressive.
 Unfortunately, we didn’t get to Carlsbad early enough for the guided tours.
 Instead, we took the self-guided tour of “The Big Room.”
 This room should have been named, “The Stadium.”
 It is over 750 feet under ground and simply massive, estimated at over four football fields in size.
 Luckily, we’ll live close enough to Carlsbad to return later in the summer and take the guided tour as well as the tour through the natural entrance.
 There are other attractions in Carlsbad such as a wildlife park.
 Another surprise about Carlsbad Cavern was that many of the most beautiful formations are not viewable by the public.
 That’s because these formations reside in Lechugilla Cave.
 Ranking among the largest caves in the world, Lechugilla Cave is still being mapped and explored.
 So far only geologists, scientists, and a few park rangers have been allowed to enter the cave.
 It is expected to remain that way for years to come since the growing formations within are made from gypsum which is very delicate.
 Our only views of Lechugilla were from a slide show and a few post cards.